-By taking advantage of the automation of a CRM, contractors can take calls or emails from new leads, plug them right into the CRM, fill out all the contact information they can, and just continue using their existing processes and great service to fulfill that job.
+By taking advantage of the automation options available in a job management software, contractors can take calls or emails from new leads, plug them right into the CRM, fill out all the contact information they can, and just continue using their existing processes and great service to fulfill that job.

-The best thing about a CRM is, like I mentioned above, it’s all automatic.
-It takes the guess work out of taking advantage of new leads and, what’s more, it even helps you get more out of each lead.
+The best thing about a construction management software is that, like mentioned above, it’s all automatic.
+It removed the guess work from taking advantage of new leads and, what’s more, it even helps you get more out of each lead.

-Closing Leads is Easy With a CRM for Contractors
+Closing Leads Made Easy With a CRM for Contractors

-Every new lead stands right by a very open door.
-In order to close the lead you have to find a way to close the door.
-Usually, the best way to do this and to catch a great lead is to get the lead to shut the door for his or herself.
+Every new lead stands right by an open door.
+To close the lead, you have to find a way to close the door.
+Usually, the best way to catch a great lead is to get the lead to shut the door for themself.

-Now, just how can a computer program help one of your new leads shut the door?
-It all goes back to ease of use and automation.
-By having everything right in front of you and in one place, a contractor CRM will take in all the info you can get from the new lead easily and hassle free.
+So, how exactly can a computer program help one of your new leads shut the door?
+It all goes back to easy use and automation.
+By having everything in front of you in one place, a CRM for contractors will easily take in all the info you can get from the new lead.
 People love easy and hassle-free; that’s why they buy from infomercials on TV.

-If you can make their signup process as easy as possible, you will already have them in your system before they can turn around towards the door.
-Then, the CRM will move to the next step of the sales process and help you narrow down the new lead’s want or need and satisfy it with your product or service.
+If you can make their signup process as easy as possible, you will already have them in your system before they can turn towards the door.
+Then, the CRM will move to the next step of the sales process and help you narrow down the needs and wants of the new lead and how your product/service can solve their problems.

-The best way to see how a CRM can help contractors to close more leads is to get in one, apply your current sales and job process, and watch your lead base grow daily.
+The best way to see how a job management software can help contractors to close more leads is to get in one, apply your current sales and job process, and watch your lead base grow daily.
 While having a CRM can cost, the return on investment is powerful.

-After all, leads are profit, if you can get that door closed.
+After all, leads are profit, but only if you can close that door.

 Companies who use JobNimbus increase their annual revenue by 43%.